bbzzone/Observations/AppDevelopment.md

 });
 ```

 In above method the over-ridden method **onItemClick**, adapterView is AdapterView, and value i represents the position of the clicked item.
 So with `adapterView.getItemAtPosition(i)` will return the item itself.

 ## Recycler View

-Most of the time Recycler View is going to be used with CardView because of some very good properties of CardView like corner radius, background etc.

 Here we need to create a design format for elements in RecyclerView, which will be another layout file containing some xml code.